ackrep-org/pyirk-core/docs/source/index.md

-# Python Based Emergent Representation of Knowledge (Pyirk)
+# Python Based Imperative Representation of Knowledge (Pyirk)

 Pyirk is an experimental framework for *imperative* knowledge representation.
 I is basically a collection of classes and functions which facilitates the construction of and the interaction with knowledge graphs.